-- Supervised practices ranging from 1 week to 5 weeks long and with a faculty to student ratio of 1:1 or 1:2.
+Supervised practice experiences, ranging from 1 week to 5 weeks long, are planned with a faculty to student ratio of 1:1 or 1:2.
 Clinical competency testing is completed through evaluation of assignments specific to the experience, daily interaction with the preceptor, pre-post testing and through a variety of audits.

 Orientation / Basic Clinical Skills (4 weeks)